-Director, Strategy Management
+Managing Director, Strategy Management

-Lindsay shares the belief that all children should have access to a high-quality education no matter their background or life circumstances.
+Lindsay believes that all children should have access to a high-quality education no matter their background or life circumstances.
 Prior to her tenure at Flamboyan, Lindsay began her career in the non-profit sector at NewBridges Immigrant Resource Center in Harrisonburg, VA.
 There, she managed client casework and developed bilingual communication resources.
 She also interned at the Children’s Defense Fund (CDF) and developed content related to CDF’s policy priorities.

 What was your favorite subject or course in school?
 English.
 I love the way language and stories open us up to new realities and help us make sense of the world.